 Factual error: In the scene in which Bond is in his car after being poisoned, attempting to set up his defibrillator, the cardiac monitor at MI6 headquarters displays "ventricular tachycardia".
 The rapid beeping of the monitor makes this serious heart arrhythmia plausible, but the beeping then gradually slows, suggesting 2nd or 3rd degree heart block or approaching asystole (complete absence of heartbeat) rather than continued ventricular tachycardia or cardiac arrest (ventricular fibrillation).
 As tension mounts with his apparent impending death, the loose lead is reconnected, the defibrillator finally fires and he is saved.
 This sequence is not credible because defibrillation has no place in treating a slow heart rhythm, and certainly not heart block or asystole.
 The "correct" sequence of events should have been deterioration of ventricular tachycardia to ventricular fibrillation, and then the defibrillator shock to convert his heart back to a normal, life-saving rhythm.
 (01:33:05)

-Factual error: During the nail gun fight in the sinking building one may have a nail gun's safety removed (I own one) to fire in rapid succession however, there is no battery pack or air hose attached to charge it to allow it to fire.
+Factual error: During the nail gun fight in the sinking building one may have a nail gun's safety removed (I own one) in order to fire in rapid succession however, there is no battery pack or air hose attached to charge it to allow it to fire.
 Also, the nails used were the incorrect size (too large) for the gun and the heads of the nails were not the type used in any nail gun.
 There should be a notch in the head to allow the nails to lay on top of each other in the nail magazine.